tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 These manuals use the pronoun "it" to refer to Bell.
 As I note in the act, Bell is transgender, in that Bell's assigned gender was "it", but I try to refer to Bell as "he" (or "they", because gender is fluid, even for robots).

+## Startup

+The show is cued when I speak into the receiver of the Operator Horn and say "Begin."
+When Bell is initally ready to begin, the edges of the lights turn on when the operator horn is picked up: to show that the "Begin" command was understood, the lights sweep inward and fade to disappear.

 ## Bell's nameplate

 *Not yet implemented.*